weberdc/fetch-tweets/README.md

 the commandline, or will launch a GUI into which can be pasted individual tweet IDs or URLs, which can then be fetched.
 In command line mode, the JSON for the retrieved tweets is sent to `stdout`.

+### Extra: Sanitising the tweet

+An extra feature, which has been better housed in another [project](https://github.com/weberdc/tweet-sanitiser.git) remains in this tool, and it is the ability to sanitise the collected or provided tweet JSON, leaving only specified fields.
+This functionality is hidden within the main GUI via a closed split pane (expandable from the bottom of the GUI).

 In GUI mode, the raw JSON is provided along with a version stripped of many of the fields to make it easier to avoid collecting sensitive information.
 The fields can be specified with the `-k` or `--keep-file` commandline option.
 An example input file